MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## What features are still missing?

-While many of the features you're familiar with in classic Teams are already in the new experience, others, like avatars and app notifications, are still being worked on. </br>
+While many of the features you're familiar with in classic Teams are already in the new experience, others, like Breakout rooms, are still being worked on. </br>

 [**Find the latest information on upcoming features for the new Teams**](https://aka.ms/newTeams).